Elro1118/octodexinreact/README.md

 <img src="./src/components/images/OctoDexInReact.gif"></img>

-Estoy comprobado de este proyecto porque aprendí a crear una aplicación con React y API al mismo tiempo reforze mi conocimientos en Html, CSS using VS Code.
+I am proud of this project because I learned to create an application with React and API at the same time to reinforce my knowledge in Html, CSS using VS Code as a tool.